Highly Sensitive Person - what is their uniqueness?

 7. Social support

 There is some risk that children who are highly sensitive to sensory processing exhibit excessive arousal that will be misdiagnosed as Asperger's or high-functioning ASD.
-But children with HSP will not, for example, avoid eye contact or be characterized by a lack of social reactivity or a preference for obsessive, repetitive activities typical of children with ASD (Acevedo et al., 2017).
+However, highly sensitive children will not, for example, avoid eye contact or be characterized by a lack of social reactivity or a preference for obsessive, repetitive activities typical of children with ASD (Acevedo et al., 2017).
+While HSPs are overwhelmed by sensory information, individuals with autism may experience either hypersensitivity or hyposensitivity (under-responsiveness) to sensory information.

 Acevedo, Aron, Popos, and Jessen (2018) found that a key difference between HSP and ASD "may be the degree to which individuals find social/emotional stimuli rewarding," including their ability to adaptively behave in response to social stimuli.

-Children with HSP find positive social bonding and social stimulation more rewarding than their insensitive counterparts, while children with ASD have difficulty adapting to both negative and positive feedback from other people and their environment (Acevedo et al., 2018).
+Highly sensitive children find positive social bonding and social stimulation more rewarding than their insensitive counterparts, while children with ASD have difficulty adapting to both negative and positive feedback from other people and their environment (Acevedo et al., 2018).
+It's however important to remember that high sensitivity can occur alongside other mental health conditions.
+For instance, a person can have ADHD and be an HSP.

 Being a Highly Sensitive Person is a package deal.
 Having heightened sensitivity to sensory processing can transform ordinary joys into ecstasy and ordinary sadness into despair.

-The key to managing HSPs is self-regulation by recognizing over-arousal.
-HSPs can be a huge asset in any group due to their combined intuition and caution, which makes them excellent strategists, healers, and researchers of all kinds.
+The key is self-regulation by recognizing over-arousal.
+Such people can be a huge asset in any group due to their combined intuition and caution, which makes them excellent strategists, healers, and researchers of all kinds.

-However, HSPs may be more prone to burnout due to chronic overstimulation stress coupled with perfectionism, conscientiousness, and excessive empathy for the suffering of others.
+However, HSPs may be more prone to burnout due to chronic overstimulation stress coupled with perfectionism, conscientiousness, and a high level of empathy for the suffering of others.

-Rest and inclusion of breaks are essential to strengthen the strengths of HSPs.
+Rest and inclusion of breaks are essential to strengthen the strengths of persons with high sensitivity.
 Setting boundaries and learning to say no is key to getting the most out of the package while minimizing their vulnerability.

-Finally, it is worth emphasizing that research into the HSP trait as a form of neurodiversity is constantly evolving along with specialized coaching, counseling, and therapeutic interventions that aim to increase HSP resilience.
+Finally, it is worth emphasizing that research on this personality trait as a form of neurodiversity is constantly evolving along with specialized coaching, counseling, and therapeutic interventions that aim to increase the resilience of sensitive people.

-The 8 best books on Highly Sensitive Person
+The 8 Best Books on Highly Sensitive People

 1. The Highly Sensitive Person: How to Thrive When the World Overwhelms You – Elaine N. Aron

-This book describes how Elaine Aron, herself a Highly Sensitive Person, identified this trait during her work as a psychology researcher and psychotherapist.
+This book describes how psychologist Elaine Aron identified this trait during her work as a psychology researcher and psychotherapist.

 It summarizes the various indicators of the trait and discusses the strengths and weaknesses that HSPs often face in their intimate relationships, at work, and in society in general.